My Image Processing Workflow

 The final step is to export those post processed images as high resolution jpgs and import them into the Apple Photos App.
 My photo library is synced via iCloud so the images are instantly available on my iPhone as well.

-If they are images of my kids I will share two or three photos with my extended family for which we created a shared album.
+If there are images of my kids I will share two or three photos with my extended family for which we created a shared album.

 If the images were shot for a client, I use our own picu plugin to let the client select their favorites and for final delivery of the final, high-res images.